Budapest Gambit

+In the less common Fajarowicz Variation (3...Ne4), Black forgoes regaining the pawn in favour of quickly generating tactical threats connected with ...Bb4+ as well as the f2-square.

 History

-In a Chess Notes feature article, Edward Winter showed that the origins of this opening are not yet entirely elucidated.
-The first known game with the Budapest Gambit is Adler–Maróczy (played in Budapest in 1896). this game already featured some key aspects of the gambit, such as active play for the black pieces, and White making the typical mistake of moving the queen too early.
-As the player of the white pieces was not a strong player, the new opening went unnoticed apart from the local experts who had witnessed the game.
-The Hungarians István Abonyi, Zsigmond Barász and Gyula Breyer further developed the opening.
+The first known game with the Budapest Gambit was a casual game played between Mór Adler and Géza Maróczy in Budapest on 5 March 1896.
+Maróczy himself did not claim credit for the opening, attributing the initial discovery of its playability to Zsigmond Barász, and acknowledging István Abonyi and Gyula Breyer as further developers of the opening.
 Breyer played it in 1916 against the Dutch surgeon Johannes Esser in a small tournament in Budapest.
 The Austrian player Josef Emil Krejcik played it against Helmer in Vienna in 1917.
 Carl Schlechter published an optimistic analysis of the gambit in the Deutsche Schachzeitung.